 First of all, what exactly is the mileage offset?

-Lemon law has a defined formula for this.
+Lemon buybacks in California have a defined formula for this.

-It is the number of miles driven by the buyer (from the date of purchase up to the first repair visit for the lemon problem), divided by 120,000.
+It is the number of miles driven by the buyer (from the date of purchase up to the first repair visit), divided by 120,000.
 This is the number of miles the State of California originally decided was the average lifespan of a vehicle.
 This number is then multiplied by the total amount actually paid by the consumer.